NextSDS Logo

 Incompatible

-Sulfuric Acid: Combustibles and organic materials, strong reducing agents, metals, sulfur trioxide gas, strong oxidizers and water.
-Lead Compounds: Strong acids, bases, halides, halogenates, potassium nitrate, permanganate, peroxides, nascent hydrogen and reducing agents.
-Arsenic compounds: Strong oxidizers; bromine azide.
+Sulfuric Acid: Contact with combustibles and organic materials may cause fire and explosion.
+Also reacts violently with strong reducing agents, metals, sulfur trioxide gas, strong oxidizers and water.
+Contact with metals may produce toxic sulfur dioxide fumes and may release flammable hydrogen gas.
+Lead Compounds: Avoid contact with strong acids, bases, halides, halogenates, potassium nitrate, permanganate, peroxides, nascent hydrogen and reducing agents.
+Arsenic compounds: strong oxidizers; bromine azide.
+NOTE: hydrogen gas can react with inorganic arsenic to form the highly toxic gas-arsine.

 Decomposition